 - Think of your website as an investment.

-- Build your website looking at the future of the web, not at the past.
+- Build your website for the future of the web, not the past.